timothymarois/template-laravel-app/README.md

 ## Tests and Linting

 Pre-installed code-linting and automated test services to help keep your CI pipeline protected from lower code quality and breaking changes.

+Linting is used on both PHP and JS side to keep all collaborators using the same format.

 - ✅ Phpunit - `php artisan test`
 - ✅ [Larastan](https://github.com/larastan/larastan) - `./vendor/bin/phpstan analyse`